jvarghes2501/Expense_tracker_app/expense_tracker/README.md

 # 💰 Expense Tracker App (Flutter)

 A beautiful and intuitive mobile application to track your daily expenses and income.
-Built with **Flutter** and **Dart**, this app helps users stay on top of their finances by recording transactions, categorizing them, and viewing insightful charts and summaries.
+Built with **Flutter** and **Dart**, this app helps users stay on top of their finances by recording transactions, categorizing them, and viewing insightful chart.

 ---

 ## 🚀 Features

-* 📆 Add, update, and delete transactions
+* 📆 Add and delete transactions
-* 🗂️ Categorize expenses (Food, Transport, Shopping, etc.)
+* 🗂️ Categorize expenses (Food, Leisure, travel, work)
-* 📊 Visual charts (pie & bar) for monthly spending insights
+* 📊 Bar chart for spending insights
-* 📅 Filter transactions by date range
-* 💰 Track income vs expenses
-* 🌙 Dark Mode support
-* 💾 Local data persistence using SQLite
-* 📱 Responsive UI for all screen sizes (Android & iOS)
+* 📱 Responsive UI

 ---